COS-IN/iluvatar-faas/src/Ilúvatar/docs/SETUP.md

 **Note**: you can remove Go after this step.

 **Containerd.**
-If you didn't install Docker earlier, then you will need to install containerd manually with these commands.
+If you didn't install Docker earlier, then you will need to install Containerd manually with these commands.
 To check if it's needed, run `containerd -version`.

 ```bash
 export VER=1.6.4
 curl -sSL https://github.com/containerd/containerd/releases/download/v$VER/containerd-$VER-linux-amd64.tar.gz > /tmp/containerd.tar.gz \